fomenta/TaxCalc/Readme.rst

  * Vendor country, buyer country, buyer state
  * Vendor country, vendor state, buyer country, buyer state
  * Vendor/buyer country/state, product classification

+### Even More Complex

+Just to prove the point, The model above introduced extra variables to the tax calculation formula.
+I haven't talked about it just yet.

+Certain countries support a different rate on special days of the year.
+For example, a Super Reduced tax rate on January 1st.
+If the system doesn't provide this functionality, somebody at the support team should be waiting to update tax information at midnight on New Year's Eve.

+Looking at the class model above, the TaxRate class contains two extra fields:
+ * ValidFromDate
+ * ValidToDate

+This will allow having a different tax rate for certain dates of the year without having support personnel around for it to happen.